Learning to translate by learning to communicate: Methodology

 \section{Methodology}

-The pipeline that we introduce here consists of four main phases: (1) Begin with a pre-trained multilingual model, which either already has an encoder and decoder, or from which this \textit{seq2seq} stack can be initialized.
-(2) Use a small amount of image-caption pairs in a high-resource language to train the model to generate captions from image representations and to pick the correct image from among distractors based on a gold-standard caption (i.e.\ the two component tasks of EC training, separately).
-(3) Conduct emergent-communication training using image embeddings (see Figure \ref{fig:model}).
-(4) Finally, use iterative backtranslation (\cite{sennrich-etal-2016-improving}; Section~\ref{sec:related}) to tune the model for the translation task.\footnote{The code and configurations to run all experiments described here can be found at \url{https://github.com/CLMBRs/communication-translation}}
+As shown in Figure~\ref{fig:introFig}, the pipeline that we introduce here consists of three main phases: (1) Begin with a pre-trained multilingual model, which either already has an encoder and decoder, or from which this \textit{seq2seq} stack can be initialized.
+(2) Conduct emergent-communication training using image and/or text embeddings (Figure~\ref{fig:model}).
+(3) Use iterative backtranslation (\citealp{sennrich-etal-2016-improving}; Section~\ref{sec:related}) to tune the model for translation.\footnote{The code to run all experiments described here can be found at \url{https://github.com/CLMBRs/communication-translation}.}

-For step (3), we test two versions of the EC fine-tuning task.
-In the first ({I2I-EC}), the EC step uses \textit{only image embeddings}, and the model must select the original input image from among distractors, based on a text generation.
-In the second (which we call {T2I-EC}), the sender receives encodings of gold captions, instead of image features, as input.
+For step (2), we test two versions of the EC fine-tuning task.
+In the first ({I2I-EC}), the EC step uses \textit{only image embeddings}, and the model must select the original input image from among distractors, based on a text generation (akin to a caption).
+In the second ({T2I-EC}), the communication game involves gold captions, instead of only image features: based on a caption, the model must generate a translation of it, on the basis of which the original image must be selected from amongst distractors.